Capital Group Global Developed Equity

 Mandate repositioning

-Industrials remain the largest sector allocation, with continued emphasis on aerospace and defence companies, such as GE Aerospace, Safran and Rolls-Royce.
+Industrials continues to remain among the largest sectors on an absolute basis and remains the largest relative to the benchmark, emphasizing aerospace and defence companies, such as GE Aerospace, Safran and Rolls-Royce.

 To discuss your investment strategy, speak to your IG Advisor.